mosra/magnum-website/content/blog/backstage/multidimensional-strided-array-views.rst

     :language: c++

 While :dox:`Containers::ArrayView` and friends `described previously <{filename}array-view-implementations.rst>`_ are at its core just a pointer and size stored together, the :dox:`Containers::StridedArrayView` is a bit more complex beast.
 Based on a very insightful `article by Per Vognsen <https://gist.github.com/pervognsen/0e1be3b683d62b16fd81381c909bf67e>`_ it recently went through a major redesign, making it multi-dimensional and allowing for zero and negative strides.
 Let's see what that means.

+.. note-success:: Update August 3rd, 2019

+    Now that there's a *real* implementation of :cpp:`std::mdspan` at https://github.com/kokkos/mdspan, I went forward and
+    `compared it against what Magnum has <#comparison-against-kokkos-implementation>`_.

 `I have a bag of data and I am scared of it`_
 =============================================